 Sen. Claiborne Pell Says He Has Parkinson’s Disease

-First elected to the Senate in 1960, Pell headed the Foreign Relations Committee until November, when Republicans won a majority.
-He easily won re-election in 1990.
+First elected to the Senate in 1960, Pell headed the Foreign Relations Committee until November, when Republicans won a majority and Sen. Jesse Helms, R-N.C., took over.
+Pell is not a fan of Helms’ isolationist foreign policy leanings and also is bothered by Republican plans to cut student aid.